HomeArticlesHow ToCalories for Weight Loss

 • Your age in years

-• An honest assessment of your weekly activity level
+• An honest read on your weekly activity level

-• A food tracking app or a method for logging what you eat
+• A food tracking app or some method for logging what you eat

 Step 1: Calculate Your TDEE

-TDEE — Total Daily Energy Expenditure — is the number of calories your body burns in a typical day.
-It is calculated in two parts: first your BMR, then multiplied by an activity factor.
+TDEE, Total Daily Energy Expenditure, is what your body burns in a typical day.
+It comes in two parts: BMR first, then an activity multiplier on top.

 Calculate BMR using the Mifflin-St Jeor equation: